 You need the police, and you need to be assessed by emergency personnel.
 After an accident, your heart is pumping, and your body is being flooded with adrenaline.
 You may have sustained injuries that are not yet apparent.
 It is best to seek medical attention as soon as possible.

-After you speak with police, go to the emergency room for a full evaluation.
+After you speak with the police, go to the emergency room for a full evaluation.

 Document Your Injuries